andrewchou949/andrewchou949/README.md

 - 💬 Ask me about: any of my projects, I'm more than happy to ellaborate more on them.
 - 📫 How to reach me: Preferrably via Email but LinkedIn is fine too.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I came from a country where Angkor Wat resides in!
+- ⚡ Fun fact: I came from a country where Angkor Wat resides in.

 ## Skills
 - Language: Python (Preferred), C++, Java, TypeScript, SQL, HTML, CSS